terra-quantum-public/tq42sdk/docs/source/TQNet_Machine_Learning/layers/Classical_LSTM_Layer.md

 params = MessageToDict(GenericMLTrainMetadataProto(
     parameters=GenericMLTrainParametersProto(
-        # ...
-TODO: add the other parameters of your choice
+        # You may add and customize as many layers as you like
         layers=[
             Layer(classical_lstm_layer=ClassicalLSTMLayer(
                 hidden_size=17